 - A. Refraction

 - B. Assessment of tear film

 - C. Motility evaluation

 - D. Slit-lamp biomicroscopy

-- E. Consider corneal topography
+- E. Consider corneal topography to evaluate induced astigmatism

 - A. Observation - B. Topical lubricants and anti-inflammatory agents to reduce discomfort and erythema

 A. Instrumentation

 - 1. Microsurgery with standard anterior segment instruments - 2.
 A diamond burr may be of benefit in smoothing a rough corneal surface after lesion removal